sammigachuhi/my_django/docs/12-model-modifications.md

 ```

-The last part, `australia` species we will only make migrations to the model(s) in our `australia` app.
+The last part, `australia` species we will only snapshot the migrations to the model(s) in our `australia` app.

 Then let implement the changes in the database: